Many vitamins and nutrients help support your eye function. Deficiencies can affect your vision.

 Supplements may be beneficial if you suspect you’re missing any of these vitamins in your diet.

-However, eating a balanced diet rich in fruits, vegetables, whole grains, protein and healthy fats will provide you with all the nutrients your eyes — and the rest of your body — need for optimal health.
+However, eating a nutrient-dense diet rich in fruits, vegetables, whole grains, protein, and healthy fats will provide you with all the nutrients your eyes — and the rest of your body — need for optimal health.